 I have two main research interest:

-2) The relationship between everyday and macro cultural-political relations in Palestine-Israel.
+- The relationship between everyday and macro cultural-political relations in Palestine-Israel.
+In this context, I am currently working on the ideological Zionist role of contemporary Hebrew.

-I am currently seeking funded opportunities (i.e. postdocs or lectureships) where I can pursue these interests.
+I am currently seeking opportunities (i.e. postdocs or lectureships) where I can pursue these interests.

 I teach at the University of Manchester and Manchester Metropolitan University in the fields of politics, discourse, culture, methods and Middle East studies, and have previously taught sociology, anthropology, Hebrew and Arabic.

-Former qualifications: MA (distinction) in sociology and social anthropology from Tel Aviv University (2010).
-BA in communications, Media and Middle Eastern and Islamic studies (2007) from the Hebrew University of Jerusalem.
+I hold an MA (distinction) in sociology and social anthropology from Tel Aviv University (2010) and a BA in communications, Media and Middle Eastern and Islamic studies (2007) from the Hebrew University of Jerusalem.

 You can contact me here: